ionic-team/ionic-framework/BREAKING.md

 <h4 id="version-7x-accordion-group">Accordion Group</h4>

--`ionChange` is no longer emitted when the `value` of `ion-accordion-group` is modified externally. `ionChange` is only emitted from user committed changes, such as clicking or tapping the accordion header.
+- `ionChange` is no longer emitted when the `value` of `ion-accordion-group` is modified externally. `ionChange` is only emitted from user committed changes, such as clicking or tapping the accordion header.

 - Accordion Group no longer automatically adjusts the `value` property when passed an array and `multiple="false"`.
 Developers should update their apps to ensure they are using the API correctly.